 Although hemispherectomy can effectively alleviate intractable epileptic seizures due to Sturge-Weber syndrome, not every patient with SWS needs surgery.
 In cases where surgery is recommended, the timing of the surgery remains controversial.
-The rarity and extreme clinical variability of the syndrome both make it difficult to predict the likely outcome of a given patient at an early age or to establish beyond doubt the effectiveness of proposed treatment.
+The rarity and extreme clinical variability of the syndrome both make it difficult to predict the likely outcome of a given patient at an early age or to establish beyond doubt the effectiveness of the proposed treatment.
 Therefore, a definitive recommendation concerning surgery for Sturge-Weber syndrome will have to await additional information, and until then a decision to perform hemispherectomy should continue to be made on a case-by-case basis depending on the needs of a given patient.

 Several factors need to be considered when contemplating surgery for Sturge-Weber syndrome:

-At least 15% of patients have bilateral intracranial vascular lesions, and these patients would seem to be less suitable candidates for surgery than patients with more limited unilateral disease (although it is not unreasonable to consider surgery if one of the hemispheres is clearly responsible for frequent seizures and the other side is nearly intact).
+At least 15% of patients have bilateral intracranial vascular lesions, and these patients would seem to be less suitable candidates for surgery than patients with the more limited unilateral disease (although it is not unreasonable to consider surgery if one of the hemispheres is clearly responsible for frequent seizures and the other side is nearly intact).
 Patients with bilateral disease have a greater likelihood of both intractable seizures and intellectual impairment – the two problems that most often lead to hemispherectomy; nevertheless, bilateral lesions should prompt a more extra cautious approach to surgery.

-The extent of the brain lesion is not always accurately depicted by the standard radiographic studies such as computed tomography or magnetic resonance imaging, although magnetic resonance imaging with gadolinium infusion is probably the most sensitive non-invasive procedure at present.
+The extent of the brain lesion is not always accurately depicted by standard radiographic studies such as computed tomography or magnetic resonance imaging, although magnetic resonance imaging with gadolinium infusion is probably the most sensitive non-invasive procedure at present.
 The degree of functional impairment as shown by position emission tomography (PET) does not always correlate with the extent of the radiographically evident angioma.
 Simultaneous videotape-EEG recording, as in other patients with intractable epilepsy, is required to confirm the site of seizure origin.

 Several years of experience at several different medical centers suggest strongly that surgery can dramatically reduce or eliminate medically refractory seizures, particularly if the lesion is limited to one hemisphere.
 Surgery can be endorsed in children with frequent, clinically significant seizures who have failed medical management.